Self-Regulatory Organizations

 The Securities Act (Alberta) gives the ASC authority to recognize a self-regulatory organization (SRO).
 An SRO is an organization that represents its members and is organized for the purpose of regulating the operations, standards of practice, and business conduct of its members and their representatives.
 An SRO also promotes the protection of investors and the public interest through the establishment of rules that promote ethics and equality.

 The SRO currently recognized by the ASC is the Canadian Investment Regulatory Organization (CIRO).
 On January 1, 2023, CIRO replaced and consolidated the functions of the Mutual Fund Dealers Association of Canada (MFDA) and the Investment Industry Regulatory Organization of Canada (IIROC) to provide enhanced regulation of the investment industry.
-It had temporarily been known as the New Self-Regulatory Organization of Canada.
+It had temporarily been known as the New Self-Regulatory Organization of Canada (New SRO).